authlete/java-oauth-server/doc/CUSTOMIZATION.md

 Token Endpoint
 --------------

-The implementation of the token endpoint is in [TokenEndpoint.java][23].
+The implementation of the token endpoint is in <code>[TokenEndpoint.java][23]</code>.
 The code is incredibly short and there is little need to change the content of the file.

-The implementation uses [TokenRequestHandler][24] class and delegates the task to handle a token request to `handle()` method of the class.
+The implementation uses <code>[TokenRequestHandler][24]</code> class and delegates the task to handle a token request to `handle()` method of the class.
 Details about the class is written in the README file of [authlete-java-jaxrs][6] library.
-What is important here is that the constructor of the class requires an implementation of [TokenRequestHandlerSpi][25] interface and that the implementation must be provided by you.
+What is important here is that the constructor of the class requires an implementation of <code>[TokenRequestHandlerSpi][25]</code> interface and that the implementation must be provided by you.
 In other words, the methods in `TokenRequestHandlerSpi` interface are customization points.

 The current definition of the interface has only one method named `authenticateUser`.
-This method is called to authenticate an end-user.
-However, the method is called only when the grant type of the token request is [Resource Owner Password Credentials][26].
+This method is used to authenticate an end-user.
+However, the method is called only when the grant type of a token request is [Resource Owner Password Credentials][26].
 Therefore, if you have no mind to support the grant type, you can leave your implementation of the method empty.

-The implementation of `TokenRequestHandlerSpi` interface in java-oauth-server is written in [TokenRequestHandlerSpiImpl.java][27].
-The implmentation class in the file, `TokenRequestHandlerSpiImpl`, extends [TokenRequestHandlerSpiAdapter][28] class which is an empty implementation of `TokenRequestHandlerSpi` interface, and overrides `authenticateUser()` method.
+The implementation of `TokenRequestHandlerSpi` interface in java-oauth-server is written in <code>[TokenRequestHandlerSpiImpl.java][27]</code>.
+The implmentation class in the file, `TokenRequestHandlerSpiImpl`, extends
+<code>[TokenRequestHandlerSpiAdapter][28]</code> class which is an empty
+implementation of `TokenRequestHandlerSpi` interface, and overrides `authenticateUser()` method.
 The code snippet below shows the rough structure of the implementation.

 ```java
 class TokenRequestHandlerSpiImpl extends TokenRequestHandlerSpiAdapter